athekes/gustavo-internship-challenge/README.md

 Use  `bundle exec rspec` to run the tests

 ## Where i think i need to improve
 - I believe the main point is the elegance of my code.
-I think there are a lot of conditional deviations, especially when I try to deal with exceptions or have to deal with similar code that is repeated in different files, causing a little "polluted" code.
+I think there are a lot of conditional deviations and repetitions, especially when I try to deal with exceptions or have to deal with similar code that is repeated in different files, causing a little "polluted" code.
 I believe that a fundamental point is to learn better to manipulate, via object-oriented techniques, classes and rails structures, besides obviously developing even more knowledge about ruby and rails tools.
 I also believe that I should improve the standards used in the responses and the request.

 I'm really looking for that knowledge and I improved a lot during the challenge, but I hope that the experience at Go Case can help me to improve in these matters.